judywawira/ciel_dictionary/README.md

 # CIEL dictionary
-This repo serves as a way to track issues related to use of CIEL dictionary.
+This repo serves as a way to track issues related to use of CIEL dictionary for people working on informatics projects beyond OpenMRS.
 Please create an issue for a question or problem that you are experiencing

 ##About
 ### BACKGROUND